siddhantvinchurkar/Materialize-PWA-Template/README.md

-# Card-Store
+# Materialize PWA Template
-Card Store is a simple Progressive Web App (PWA) that securely stores all your cards in a virtual vault.
+An HTML5 template built using [Materialize](https://materializecss.com/ "Materialize") that follows all PWA standards.